-If staff believes that an unapproved craft is being sold, the booth representative will be asked to remove that craft from display.
-Failure to pull the craft immediately will put the booth at risk of probation.
+If staff believes that an unapproved craft is being sold, the crafter and the booth representative will be asked to remove that craft from display.
+Failure to pull the craft immediately will put the crafter and booth at risk of probation.
 In extreme cases of continued offenses, a crafter may be expelled from the Fair.
-If there is doubt about a craft being approved for sale at this year's Fair, check with Craft Inventory or submit a craft jury application with three digital images and the non-refundable application fee of \$15 by April 1.
+If there is doubt about a craft being approved for sale at this year's Fair, check with Craft Inventory or submit a craft application for the craft in question by the annual application deadline.
 Successful jurying will guarantee approved status of the craft for subsequent years.

 All booths are expected to be set up and open for business during the hours the Fair is open to the public.
-Please have sufficient product available for sale for all three days of the Fair.
+Please have sufficient products available for sale for all three days of the Fair.
 If you do not have sufficient goods for sale for the whole Fair, please consider taking crafters from the Wait/Share list into your booth.
 Registration Crew will facilitate contact with crafters from the Wait/Share list.